FIFA Seattle 2025 and 2026

 • Clear separation between public‑safety operations and civil immigration enforcement.

-Seattle’s policies help meet these requirements by ensuring that security operations are focused on safety rather than immigration enforcement.
+Seattle’s policies help meet these requirements by ensuring that security operations are focused on safety rather than immigration and alcohol enforcement.

 ICE Presence and Fan Attendance